 Whitby budget break with kids, Yorkshire

 Head to the YHA Boggle Hole in Whitby for a family short break.
 This YHA property is built into an old mill.
 It has updated family rooms that your kids will love.
 The public areas are packed with kid friendly fun from scavenger hunts to dress up.
 The old fashioned hobby horses were our boys’ favourite.

 The Boggle Hole beach is perfect for sandcastle building, tide-pooling and fossil hunting.
 Ten minutes on the cliff-side trail (perfectly suitable for children) brings you to Robin Hoods Bay, a seaside town with a few museums and plenty of restaurants.
 When the tide is out you can walk back along the beach, exploring as you go.
 Back at the YHA Boggle Hole you can check out some trash grabbers and help keep things clean or visit the on-site nature centre which hosts a variety of crafts and educational programming.
 In the evenings the little bar has plenty of seating and simple meals to enjoy while the kids run around the property.
 We went home after our family break feeling refreshed and pockets full of fossils.

-York city break
+Family friendly York city break